pts/tinyveracrypt/README.txt

 On Linux either one works fine.
 If you care about opening your encrypted volumes on other systems (such as Mac or Windows) in the future, or you prefer a GUI in the future, use the VeraCrypt on-disk format, because it has those tools.
-The tool to open LUKS volumes, cryptsetup, is Linux-only.
+The standard tool to open LUKS volumes, cryptsetup, is Linux-only. (tinyveracrypt can also open LUKS volumes, but only on Linux.)

+LUKS supports multiple passphrases per key slot, thus multiple people can open them without telling each other their passphrase.

 LUKS has better properties when modifying or deleting key slots: it is harder to forensically recover a deleted LUKS key than a deleted VeraCrypt key.

+LUKS has a standard header format, and thus LUKS encrypted volumes can be detected as such by /sbin/blkid and other tools. (tinyveracrypt also supports this for VeraCrypt and TrueCrypt encrypted volumes, just create them with `tinyveracrypt init --use-luks-uuid=random ...' etc.)

 Q6.
-Can tinyveracrypt open an encrypted volume created by tinyveracrypt, VeraCrypt, TrueCrypt or cryptsetup luksFormat?
+Can tinyveracrypt open an encrypted volume created by tinyveracrypt, VeraCrypt, TrueCrypt or `cryptsetup luksFormat'?
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 tinyveracrypt can open encrypted volumes created by tinyveracrypt.

-tinyveracrypt can open encrypted volumes created by VeraCrypt or TrueCrypt if the volume was created with the default settings of VeraCrypt 1.17 (PBKDF2 of SHA-512 or SHA-1, and AES in XTS mode (i.e. aes-xts-plain64)) or with the proper settings of Truecrypt >= 5.0.
-More code needs to be written for opening other kinds of volumes as well, some of them look like easy to add.

-tinyveracrypt can open LUKS1 encrypted volumes (as cretead by `cryptsetup luksFormat') if the volume was created with the settings `--cipher=aes-xts-plain64 --hash=sha512' or `--cipher=aes-xts-plain64 --hash=sha1'.
-The default settings in cryptsetup 1.7.3 are: `--cipher=aes-xts-plain64 --hash=sha512'.
+tinyveracrypt can open VeraCrypt, TrueCrypt and LUKS1 encrypted volumes (created by the `veracrypt', `truecrypt' and `cryptsetup luksFormat' commands) if the aes-xts-plain64 cipher is used (e.g. the default of VeraCrypt 1.17 and cryptsetup 1.7.3) and a supported hash (e.g. SHA-512, SHA-1  and whatever Python hashlib supports, which includes SHA-256 and RIPEMD-160) is used.

+The default ciphers and hashes of VeraCrypt 1.17, TrueCrypt >= 5.0 and cryptsetup 1.7.3 are good for all 3 encrypted volume types.

+tinyveracrypt can't open or create LUKS2 encrypted volumes.

 See Q21 and Q22 question how to open the volume with different tools.

 Q7.
-Does tinyveracrypt share any code with VeraCrypt or TrueCrypt?
+Does tinyveracrypt share any code with VeraCrypt, TrueCrypt or cryptsetup?
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""
 No, tinyveracrypt has been written from scratch in Python.

 Q8.
 VeraCrypt has passed a software security audit.
 Did it cover tinyveracrypt?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-No, it hasn't. tinyveracrypt isn't audited software.
-If you need audited software for encrypted block devices, use vanilla VeraCrypt.
+No, it hasn't. tinyveracrypt isn't professionally audited software.
+If you need such software for encrypted block devices, use vanilla VeraCrypt.

+If you want to conduct a security audit on tinyveracrypt, please contact the author.

 Q9.
 How to create a VeraCrypt encrypted volume?
 """""""""""""""""""""""""""""""""""""""""""""""